OpenTreeOfLife/reference-taxonomy/doc/method/method.md

  1. Start with an ordered list of source taxonomies S1, S2, ...
  1. Initialize the 'union' taxonomy U to be empty
  1. For each source S:
+     1. Load, normalize, and patch S
-     1. The nodes of S are aligned with nodes of U where possible (in a manner explained below)
+     1. Align S to U, i.e. match the nodes of S to nodes of U, where possible
+     1. Merge S into U
-     1. Unaligned subtrees of S - i.e. subtrees of S that contain no aligned nodes other than their root - are grafted onto U
+         1. Unaligned subtrees of S (subtrees of S that contain no matched nodes other than their root) are grafted onto U
-     1. Where S provides a more resolved classification than U, unaligned internal nodes of S are 'inserted' into U
+         1. Where S provides a more resolved classification than U, 'insert' unmatched nodes of S into U
- 1. Perform ad hoc postprocessing steps
+ 1. Apply patches and perform ad hoc postprocessing steps
- 1. Assign OTT identifiers to the nodes of U
+ 1. Assign OTT identifiers to the nodes of U, by aligning the previous version of OTT to U

-The hierarchical relationships are therefore determined by priority: ancestor/descendant relationships in an earlier source S may be subdivided by a later source S', but are never overridden.
+The hierarchical relationships are therefore determined by priority: ancestor/descendant relationships in an earlier source S may be refined by a later source S', but are never overridden.

 For each new version of OTT, construction begins de novo, so that we always get the latest version of the source taxonomies.
+The only state that persists from one version of OTT to the next is OTT identifier assignment.

 Details of each step follow.

-## Source taxonomy preparation
+## Source taxonomy import and normalization

 Each source taxonomy has its own import procedure, usually a file transfer followed by application of a format conversion script.